AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/classroom.md

    ![Import Locations CSV pop-up window](assets/import-locations-csv-popup.png)

-   Figure 7.
    Drag and drop the CSV with the updated information.

 1. Drag and drop the updated CSV file into the upload area.
 1. Select **Import**.